Bylaws of the

 Section 1.
 Proposal.

-Any amendment of these Bylaws may be proposed by the RRTC Executive Committee or by 20% (20%) of the whole number of members.
+Any amendment of these Bylaws may be proposed by the RRTC Executive Committee or by twenty percent (20%) of the whole number of members.
 Each proposed amendment shall be filed in writing with the RRTC Secretary by the proposal’s proponents.

 Section 2.
 Notice.